-With Evocon, you can start taking advantage of digital and automated quality checks, without the capital investment or the headaches.
-That’s because our solution has been developed to integrate with your existing setup(s), allowing you to realize all the associated benefits quickly, easily, and cost-effectively.
+With Evocon, you can start taking advantage of digital and automated quality checks without capital investment or headaches.
+That’s because our solution has been developed to integrate with your existing setup(s), allowing you to realize all the associated benefits of a paperless manufacturing system quickly, easily, and cost-effectively.

 Checklists – The tool to improve quality and reliability

-Our Checklists offering is designed to enable you to digitize and automate various routine checks on your shop floor, including both quality and maintenance.
+Our Checklists product enables you to digitize and automate various routine checks on your shop floor, including quality and maintenance.

 With data being obtained from your machines and presented in real-time, your operators can perform their relevant checks and tasks when required (not waiting until the end of a shift).
-This results in waste reduction and quality improvements — both of which are important competitive differentiators nowadays given that customers want to partner with companies that are seen to put quality first, as well as do their bit to help the environment.
+This results in waste reduction and quality improvements — both of which are important competitive differentiators nowadays, given that customers want to partner with companies that are seen to put quality first and do their bit to help the environment.

 Checklists can help: